- December 11, 2020

 - Posted by: Planet Goa Team

-- Category: Discover And Explore, Feel Goa, Goa-The Sensory Experience, Moving Around in Goa, Natural Wonders, See Goa, Stories on Goa
+- Category: Discover And Explore, Feel Goa, Goa-The Sensory Experience, Life In Goa, Natural Wonders, See Goa, Stories on Goa

 THE world is a funny place, and it’s only getting crazier by the minute.
 Gone are the days of hopping onto the family llama for a quick trip downtown (if ever there were days like that); as a species, we are now more comfortable with being strapped into giant metal cans and flung towards the opposite end of the earth than ever before and that means that the world of travel has changed dramatically in the last couple of decades.

 The local business’ lunch breaks are longer than their working hours.

 If you haven’t ever set foot in Goa, you might think that I’m pulling your leg with this one but an afternoon here would be more than enough to assure you that I’m only slightly exaggerating – if at all.
 Goans are notorious for being aggressively protective of their “me time” and that still holds true in the numerous agricultural villages that dot the interior of the state.